AMWA-TV/info-006/docs/Device implementation How To.md

 3.Map and expose the new control class implementation via the IS-12 protocol
 - Verify that we can discover the new control class instance using a Chrome Websocket Plugin
 - Verify we can retrieve interface statistics from the properties exposed by the new control class
-- Clear the counters on the control
+- Clear the counters on the new control class
 - Verify statistics provided by the new controller are correct